adir-vrd/ampatio/README.md

 - for now meson IR modules are removable in mainline kernel (Archlinux-AARCH64) but not implemented yet here. also need to set MUX (a.k.a.
 Alternative Function) before use. available only with "A311D, S905D3, S905X3, S922X" SOCs based boards.
 (WIP)

-### 2-Do Major note
-Most of the hardware that will be present soon in the examples folder will used to pass data by BitBang method only for now.
-To use "SPI/IIC/UART/ADC/PWM" we need to set those meson modules in the kernel as dynamically loaded.
-To do so, it's require from us to recompile the Linux kernel, but until i would do so i wrote only the GPIO part.
-(also look at /sys/devices/platform/soc or /proc/iomem)